CliMA/Oceananigans.jl/docs/src/numerical_implementation/poisson_solvers.md

 ## The elliptic problem for the pressure

-The pressure field is obtained by taking the divergence of the horizontal component of the momentum equation
+The 3d non-hydrostatic pressure field is obtained by taking the divergence of the horizontal component of the momentum equation
 \eqref{eq:momentumStar} and invoking the vertical component to yield an elliptic Poisson equation for the non-hydrostatic kinematic pressure
 ```math